bekk/bekk-christmas/post/css/css-accessibility-get-a-move-on-then-stop.md

 When creating animations, they should not contain anything that flashes more than three times in any one second period, or otherwise break the [very technical definition of the flash threshold](https://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure-does-not-violate.html#general-thresholddef).

 Given that your animations adhere to this principle, it is generally considered good practice to stop the animations, either after a given duration using [`animation-duration`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-duration) or a given number of iterations using [`animation-iteration-count`](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-iteration-count).

+Tomorrow, let’s take a look at how to automatically detect if we should limit our animations presented to our users.